-Some people might be interested in switching to recycled or bamboo toilet paper from regular toilet paper, but don’t know what the key differences are.
+Some people might be interested in switching to recycled or bamboo toilet paper from regular toilet paper, but don’t know what the key features and differences of each are.

 Summary – Regular vs Recycled vs Bamboo Toilet Paper Comparison